OctopusDeploy/blog/blog/2020-04/the-five-big-benefits-of-automated-deployment/index.md

 That’s according to pretty much everyone I meet at conferences and events.
 It’s not even a debate.
 It’s a declaration.

-In actual fact there are only a small number of software development teams who have a ‘one-click’, totally hands-off approach.
-In [Redgate’s 2020 State of Database DevOps Report](https://www.red-gate.com/solutions/database-devops/report-2020-2), for example, only 16% of respondents reported they had a fully automated process in place.
-For everyone else, it’s either a partially manual deployment process or an entirely manual process.
+In actual fact there are only a small number of software development teams who have a 'one-click', totally hands-off approach.
+In [Redgate's 2020 State of Database DevOps Report](https://www.red-gate.com/solutions/database-devops/report-2020-2), for example, only 16% of respondents reported they had a fully automated process in place.
+For everyone else, it' either a partially manual deployment process or an entirely manual process.

 Why aren’t you doing it?